About Old Hall

 The Great Chamber

 The final bedroom down the corridor is currently also the master bedroom.
 However, this can be rented upon request (we’ll just move out and sleep in a yurt or something in the interim).
 This bedroom has the most magnificent of panoramic windows overlooking the front garden and (soon to be created) reproduction early Tudor knot garden.
-The bed is an original early Tudor four poster bed of modest proportions.
+The bed is an original early Tudor four poster bed of modest proportions dating to c.
+1490-1510.
 The room also boasts a fine heavy beamed fireplace complete with impressive apotropaic fire scorch marks.
 The furniture in this room is all 16th Century and includes a rare example of a “Dante Chair” and an exquisite Cassone (or chest).